 January I started a Masters in Creative Writing, transitioning from the Masters in Communications I started in the Fall of 2020.
 Different focus but with the same goal of teaching stories and creative writing.

 Lisa Harper event at my church.
 I’d heard Lisa on a podcast at Levi Lusko‘s church, Fresh Life.
 She’s funny!
-And authentic and relatable, honest and has some good Biblical wisdom.
+And authentic and relatable, honest and has good Biblical wisdom.
 I enjoy listening to her speak.
+Listening and listening to the word of God.

 I have to confess as much as I like Nikolai, I didn’t love either King of Scars or Rule of Wolves which is why I don’t have full reviews of them up.
 I did learn some good writing lessons from them though.
 It’s worth noting how Bardugo’s writing shifts through all the books–it highlights some things to aim for and also things to avoid when I tackle a series someday.